mspass-team/mspass/docs/source/user_manual/data_object_design_concepts.rst

    if not managed carefully.
 For this reason this feature can be easily disabled, but it is highly recommended unless there is a proven problem.

 #.
 Processing History contains an error logging object.
-The purpose of this
+The purpose of the
-   object is to contain a log of any errors or informative messages created during the processing of the data.
+   error logger is to maintain a log of any errors or informative messages created during the processing of the data.
 All processing modules in MsPASS are designed with global error handlers so that they should never abort, but in worst case post a log message that tags a fatal error.
-(Note if any properly structured mspass enabled processing function aborts, this means by definition it is a bug.)
+(Note if any properly structured mspass enabled processing function throws an exception and aborts it has encountered a bug that needs to b reportd to the authors.)
    In our design we considered making the ErrorLogger a base class for Seismogram and TimeSeries, but it does not satisfy the basic rule of making a concept a base class if the child "is a" ErrorLogger.
 It could